kplabs-pl/csp-py/docs/tutorial/simple_server_client.rst

 Summary
 -------
-In this example we've create very simple client-server application using Cubesat Space Protocol.
+In this example we've created very simple client-server application using Cubesat Space Protocol.
 Client task used ``CspNode.connect`` function to establish connection while server followed TCP-like model with ``CspNode.listen`` and ``CspSocket.accept`` functions.
 Both client and server used ``send`` and ``recv`` functions on their respective connections to send and receive packets.